horse running

 There are a lot of websites claiming the record speed for a Mustang is 54 mph (86.4 kph).
 I can’t find any studies or data to support this, so if anyone has ever put a speed camera on a Mustang please let me know!

+Some wild horses have a natural tendency for speed due to their genetics and adaptation, which can contribute to their impressive performance.
 This is only slightly less than the record speed for a domesticated horse which stands at 57.9 mph (92.6 kph).
-As wild horses aren’t domesticated or trained, they’re usually unable to reach the same speeds as domestic horses which is why the above stat is so impressive – and possibly wrong!
+Under optimal conditions, wild horses may be able to reach their peak speeds, but as they aren’t domesticated or trained, they’re usually unable to reach the same speeds as domestic horses which is why the above stat is so impressive – and possibly wrong!
 I’d be happy to update this if someone can provde data.

 How Fast Do Racing Horses Run?